mfocchi/locosim/Readme.md

 # Usage with a Virtual Machine

-Download the following [virtual machine](https://www.dropbox.com/sh/5trh0s5y1xzdjds/AACchznJb7606MbQKb6-fUiUa) (made for VirtualBox) and run the lab experiments that are present in  **robot_control/lab_exercises/lab_descriptions**.
-Note that there are 2 Virtual machines available, one for Ubuntu 16 and one for Ubuntu 20.
-I strongly recommend to use the Ubuntu 20 one, because all the files base_controllerXX.py files are no longer compatible with Ubuntu 16.
+Download the following [virtual machine](https://www.dropbox.com/sh/5trh0s5y1xzdjds/AACchznJb7606MbQKb6-fUiUa) (made for VirtualBox) for Ubuntu 20 and run the lab experiments that are present in: **robot_control/lab_exercises** you can find a detailed description of them in **robot_control/lab_exercises/lab_descriptions**.
+The virtual machine contains **both** the code and the required dependencies already installed.

 ##### **IMPORTANT NOTE:**